• Understand the anatomy of the spine, hips, and pelvic floor.

 Instruction will involve lecture with hands on techniques demonstrated and practiced during lab.
 Performance of lab skills is required for course completion.
 It is not necessary to have all skills performed on each student, but it is required that each student perform all skills.

 Pregnant women who wish to fully participate during lab time should have a written release from their physician.

 Maximum students participating in lab allowed per course is 12.
 This creates a teacher student ratio of 6:1.

-Vestibulodynia: A Pelvic Floor and Orthopedic approach has been approved by the CPTA, GPTA and TPTA for 16 contact hours.
+Vestibulodynia: A Pelvic Floor and Orthopedic approach has been approved by the CPTA, GPTA, and TPTA for 16 contact hours.
 The course has been approved for 15 contact hours by the IPTA.
 Pending 16 CEU's for Oregon and New York.
 This course content is not intended for use by any participants outside the scope of their license or regulation.

 How to Treat a Man in Pain: Part 1 has been approved by the TPTA for 16 contact hours and is pending 16 CEU's for California.

 Continental breakfast and snacks will be served on day one and day two.
 Lunch is not provided but time will be allotted.

 sports bra, t-shirt or tank top, athletic shorts or pants.